 To date, academic research on sponsorship has been limited (Walliser, 2003; Cornwell & Maignan 1998).
 Early research in the area focuses on either defining sponsorship (Meenaghan 1983; Gardner & Shuman 1987; Otker 1988) or on describing the development of sponsorships in a specific industry or country (Gratton & Taylor 1985; Meerabeau et al. 1991).
 More recent research focused on the managerial aspects of sponsorship, employing surveys to investigate the objectives and motivations underlying sponsorships, finds that enhancing brand image and improving goodwill are the main objectives for sponsorships (Hoek, Gendall &West 1990).
-Another stream of the literature focuses on measuring the effects of sponsorship on brand awareness and brand attitudes based on consumer surveys (McDonald, 1991; Speed & Thompson 2000), and field experiments (Pham, 1991).
+Another stream of the literature focuses on measuring the effects of sponsorship on brand awareness and brand attitudes based on consumer surveys

+(McDonald, 1991; Speed & Thompson 2000), and field experiments (Pham, 1991).
 Much of this research emphasizes the 'social' sponsorship of non-profit events and organizations (e.g. Simmons & Becker-Olsen 2006; Becker-Olsen & Hill 2006).
 Both Speed & Thompson (2000) on sports sponsorships and Simmons & Becker-Olsen (2006) on social sponsorships emphasize the importance of the fit between the sponsor and the sponsorship.

-In contrast to this prior work, we focus on revealed preferences of managers in order to understand the processes involved in the formation, renewal, or departure of sponsorships.
-Our study uses the data on who sponsored whom and a two-sided matching model to discover the underlying factors influencing the formation of a sponsorship.
+In contrast to this prior work, we focus on revealed preferences of managers in order to understand the processes involved in the formation and renewal of sponsorships.
+Our study uses data on who sponsored whom and a two-sided matching model to discover the underlying factors influencing the formation of a sponsorship.
+Using the estimates from the two-sided matching model, we conduct counterfactual analysis to understand how a policy change on sponsorships will impact the parties involved in the market.